Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules

 \section{Introduction}

-The main goal of this paper is to use filtered log-$\mathscr{D}$-modules to represent the (dual) localization of Saito's Mixed Hodge Modules along a smooth hypersurface, and show that they also behave well under the direct image functor and the dual functor in the derived category of filtered log-$\mathscr{D}$-modules.
-We will apply the results of this paper to prove a generalization of the results of M. Popa and C. Schnell \cite{PS14} in the log setting.
+The main goal of this paper is to study certain filtered log-$\mathscr{D}$-modules that underlie the (dual) localization of Saito's mixed Hodge modules along a smooth hypersurface, (or more generally, it admits a multi-indexed Kashiwara-Malgrange filtration with respect to a normal crossing divisor as defined in Section 4,) and show that they also behave well under the direct image functor and the duality functor in the derived category of filtered log-$\mathscr{D}$-modules.
+We will apply the results of this paper to prove a natural and substantial generalization of the result of M. Popa and C. Schnell \cite{PS14} in the log setting.